kno10/python-kmedoids/docs/index.rst

 `Rust k-medoids package <https://github.com/kno10/rust-kmedoids>`_, implementing the FasterPAM and FastPAM algorithms along with the baseline k-means-style and PAM algorithms.
+Furthermore, the (Medoid) Silhouette can be optimized by the FasterMSC, FastMSC, PAMMEDSIL and PAMSIL algorithms.

 All algorithms expect a *distance matrix* and the number of clusters as input.
 They hence can be used with arbitrary dissimilarity functions.